 Legal assistance for persons held in administrative detention (including asylum seekers) is provided by law.
 Currently, six NGOs which assist foreigners are authorised, by agreement (public procurement) with the Ministry of Interior, to provide “on duty” legal advice in CRA.
-As they are being informed of all new people arriving in the centre, they inform the detainees and help them to exercise their rights during the detention procedure (hearings in front of the judge, the filing of an appeal, request for legal aid etc.) These NGOs are present in the administrative detention centres quasi-permanently (5 to 6 days a week).
+As they are informed of all arrivals in the centres, they inform the detainees and help them exercise their rights during the detention procedure (hearings in front of the judge, filing of an appeal, request for legal aid etc.) These NGOs are present in the administrative detention centres quasi-permanently (5 to 6 days a week).
 Some of these NGOs have set aside a budget to hire interpreters to assist detainees who do not speak French or English, whereas others resort to volunteers.

 Conversely, no legal assistance is provided in LRA.

 As for the assistance given by lawyers, the law foresees that foreigners held in administrative detention can be assisted for free by a lawyer for their appeals (during the hearing) in front of the administrative court or for their presentation in front of the JLD.
-In practice, detainees can benefit from this assistance provided for free.
-Therefore, for the prolongation of administrative detention by the JLD, Article R.552-6 Ceseda foresees that “the foreigner is informed of their right to choose a lawyer.
-The judge can appoint one automatically if the foreigner so requests”.
-Within the context of the procedure in front of the administrative court, “the foreigner can, at the latest at the start of the hearing, ask for a lawyer to be appointed automatically.
-They are informed by the Clerk of the Court at the time of the beginning of their request.”
+In practice, detainees can benefit from this assistance provided for free, before both the administrative and civil courts.
+They can choose their own or request one be appointed.